Malaria

 Management

-- Most often caused by falciparum (occasionally P. knowlesi or P. vivax)
+- Most often caused by P. falciparum (occasionally P. knowlesi or P. vivax)

 - ABC (caution with the use of IV fluid boluses)

-- Switch to artemether plus lumefantrine (Riamet®) oral treatment once patient improved.
-A full course of oral therapy should be given.
+- Switch to artemether plus lumefantrine (Riamet®) oral treatment once patient has clinically improved and can tolerate oral therapy.
+A full course of oral therapy should be given.3

-AND IV ceftriaxone 50mg/kg/dose (max 2g) once daily for two days then reassess with blood culture results.
+AND IV ceftriaxone 50 mg/kg/dose (max 2g) once daily for two days then reassess with blood culture results.3

-AND Paracetamol 15mg/kg/dose (max 1g) 6 hourly for 72 hours.
-This has been shown to be renoprotective.6
+AND PO / enteral paracetamol 15 mg/kg/dose (max 1 g) 6 hourly for 72 hours.
+This has been shown to be renoprotective.5

 - 2nd line - IV quinine dihydrochloride

-- Ideal body weight should be used to calculate dosing in the obese patient
+- Ideal body weight should be used to calculate dosing in the obese patient.3 Refer to Guidelines for Drug Dosing in Overweight and Obese Children 2 to 18 Years of Age – Clinical Practice Manual.

-- If previous prophylaxis / treatment (e.g. mefloquine) a loading dose may not be required.
-Discuss with the Infectious Diseases Consultant
+- If previous prophylaxis / treatment (e.g. quinine, mefloquine) has been given a loading dose may not be required.3 Discuss with the Infectious Diseases Consultant.

-- Continue at a dose of 10mg/kg/dose (max 700mg) every 8 hours given over 4 hours starting 4 hours after the completion of the previous dose.
+- Maintenance dose: 10 mg/kg/dose (maximum 700 mg) every 8 hours given over 4 hours starting 4 hours after the completion of the previous dose.10

-- Quinine may cause hypoglycaemia, arrhythmias and hypotension.
+- Quinine may cause hypoglycaemia, arrhythmias and hypotension.10

-- Cardiac monitoring required, quinine should be administered in Paediatric Critical Care where possible.
+- Cardiac monitoring required;3 quinine should be administered in Paediatric Critical Care where possible.

 - Monitor blood pressure and blood glucose levels (BGL) 4 hourly.